radiatoryang/mohair/README.md

 # mohair

 Mohair is a Unity Editor tool that uses Roslyn code analysis (only syntax, not semantic) to automatically scan your C# code for Yarn Spinner commands and functions, and produce Markdown + HTML documentation.
+It takes your Yarn Command or Yarn Function binding, and then pairs it with the underlying C# method and its associated code comments.

-It takes your Yarn Command or Yarn Function binding, then looks at the underlying C# method and its associated code comments and
+This tool is intended for game developers who need to work with game writers and narrative designers, since non-programmers are unlikely to delve into the C# code to figure out what's happening.
+This way, any documentation you apply to your code (e.g. XML comments) is automatically paired with the equivalent Yarn command in an accessible document.
+It all just works in the background.

 (TODO: show example documentation)